andreamoro-git/BM-Spatial-SIR/README.md

 - \* class_spatialModels.py contains the following classes

     1) spatialSAYDR.
 This class contains all methods necessary to simulate a 5-state (behavioral) spatial-SIR model, and generates object attributes containing contagion statistics.
-Simulation data is saved as an object attribute.
+Simulation data is saved in object attributes.
     2) spSAYDR_randLoc (child of spatialSAYDR).
 Simulates spatial-SIR with agents moved in randomly drawn locations every day
     3) spSAYDR_hetDensity (child of spatialSAYDR).
 Simulates spatial-SIR with initial density of agents decreasing from center of city
     4) spSAYDR_behav (child of spatialSAYDR).
 Simulates spatial-SIR with behavioral responses